-My World Summary of Results: March 2013 can be found here.
+My World Summary of Results can be found here.

-After the initial few months of the MY World survey 250,000 votes spread over 190 countries, the data produced is giving us important information on global priorities and on how these differ by characteristics such as gender, age, education level and location.
+As of June 2014, over 2 million votes had been cast throught he My World survey.
+The data produced is giving us important information on global priorities and on how these differ by characteristics such as gender, age, education level and location.
 Currently the top 5 global priorities stand as such:

 - A good education